Skip to main content

 Queer Journeys Through Suburbia

-Walking (using my ageing body) is central to how I start my creative process, and I often make sense of my progress whilst out running through the same landscape, turning over ideas and reflecting on the project direction.
-As the title suggests, Queer Journeys Through Suburbia is a book that documents trips through the landscape of south Manchester made on foot.
-I have, with my camera, re-walked journeys originally made using the GPS element of queer dating apps.
-Seeing the mundane scenery of suburbia through what might be described as hot pink, tinted spectacles.
-The journeys, messages shared in the app and my body, become entangled in the book, as I attempt to create a new reading of my suburban postcode, developing inclusive storytelling through visual tales of how the British landscape is multi-layered, and inhabited and navigated by all kinds of diverse creatures.
+Walking, using that same ageing body, is central to my creative process.
+I often make sense of my progress while moving through the landscape, turning over ideas and reflecting on the direction of the work.
+As the title suggests, Queer Journeys Through Suburbia documents trips made on foot through the landscape of south Manchester.
+With my camera, I re-walked routes first taken through the GPS pathways of queer dating apps, seeing the mundane scenery of suburbia through what could be described as hot-pink-tinted spectacles.

 Link to project